CSB-Thukral-Lab/RAPSAP/README.md

 **Contents**
 ***
-* Autophagic Protein Interactome  contains two separate folders containing structural information of 416 mammalian autophagic proteins characterized according to their structural coverage to unearth structural bandwidth in autophagic proteins interaction network.
-First category contains .pdb structures of all the proteins which have structural coverage less than 90 percent and vice versa along with a table highlighting broad information on the respective proteins.
+* Autophagic Protein Interactome contains information on mammalian autophagic proteins’  comprising structural data which  is in two separate folders.
+To determine the structural bandwidth in the network of interactions between autophagic proteins, these proteins have been evaluated based on their structural coverage.
+The first folder includes the structural data in .pdb format for all the proteins that have a structural coverage of less than 90 percent.
+The second folder, on the other hand, contains the structural data for the remaining proteins with a structural coverage of 90 percent or more.
+Additionally, a table highlighting relevant information about each protein is also provided.

 * Core Autophagic proteins is a list of proteins which is subdivied between high, medium and low structures according to the percentage of atomistic resolution available along with a table of proteins.